glinsky007/meglib/README.md

-These are a set of general python routines written for Quantico Energy Solutions, Inc. by Michael Glinsky of qiTech Consulting.
+These are a set of general python routines written for by Michael Glinsky of qiTech Consulting.